Barrera de amor: Plot

 Her life is a living hell when she has to live with Adolfo and Jacinta.
 Then, a few months later, Maité gives birth to a beautiful child, Valeria.
 Jacinta finds a way to make Maité lose custody of her daughter and Jacinta ends up keeping Valeria.

 After Maité was forced by Jacinta to leave, Maité goes to Mexico City, and schemes to recover her daughter and get revenge on Jacinta.

 There in Mexico City she runs into Magdalena who is pregnant.
 Maité and Magdalena grow very fond of each other and become best friends.

 Maité works in a restaurant in Mexico City and becomes a friend of Victor, the restaurant owner.
 Magdalena gives birth to a baby girl, Verónica.
 Years later; Maité returns to recover her daughter but her plan is a failure.

 Magdalena is killed but Verónica watches the murder of her mother.
 Veronica after that day has more than one personality in her.

 Veronica always had loved to play dolls with Vera and Violeta (Vera, the greedy and self-centered one and Violeta caring, weak, and respectful, so Veronica said about her dolls).

 After that Vera and Violeta became Verónica's personality.
 Veronica is also Valeria's half sister.
 Maité decides to take care of Verónica since Magdalena was a very good friend to her.
 Maité and Victor adopt Verónica.

 After 17 years Maité finally returns to her home town and gets revenge on Jacinta.
 Valeria and Andrés fall in love without knowing their parents had a relationship.

 Later, Valeria and Andrés secretly marry.
 Valeria finds out that she is pregnant and tries to tell Andres and they get in a fight.
 She doesn't tell Andrés that she is pregnant.

+He finds out and they reunite.
+Maite and Luis Antonio see each other again and get back together, ended up married.